In the spirit of equality, in the spirit of equal distribution of resources, I've got an idea as to Brett Favre's retirement.

 Who gave us Anthony Kennedy?

-Who do you think uh who do you think um Hillary or Obama will give us?
+Who do you think Hillary or Obama will give us?

-Here's my here's what conservatives are asking people like you.
+Here's what conservatives are asking people like you.

 Now, I'm not saying he'll do the wrong thing, and I'm not saying he's equivalent to Barack or Hillary in every sense, to be sure.

-But what where conservatives are uncertain right now is you go right down the issues as we did before on his vote on the tax cuts, on global warming, on campaign finance, on immigration, on waterboarding, on judges, on the estate tax.
+But where conservatives are uncertain right now is you go write down the issues, as we did before, on his vote on the tax cuts, on global warming, on campaign finance, on immigration, on waterboarding, on judges, on the estate tax.

 He's been in lockstep with Hillary Clinton.